yogisinha/tour/README.md

 ```sh
 tour -pngencode
 ```
-It shows how to define youur own image type and expose it as a http end point by implementing ServeHTTP method on it.
+It shows how to define your own image type and expose it as a http end point by implementing ServeHTTP method on it.
 You can specify width and height parameter as request parameters. for e.g. Go to http://localhost:4000?x=200&y=200 and it will produce png image of that size.
 Currently, it just implments one function to produce the pixel colors.
 More functions as in Slices exercise can be implemented.